mehulagg/gitlab_test/doc/user/project/repository/gpg_signed_commits/index.md

 1. Finally, copy the public key and [add it in your profile settings](#adding-a-gpg-key-to-your-account)

+## Move the GPG key to a Yubikey

+For maximum security, move the GPG private key to a [Yubikey](https://www.yubico.com/) hardware device.

+1. Edit the key (using the same key ID as obtained previously)

+    ```shell
+    gpg --edit-key 30F2B65B9246B6CA
+    ```

+1. Enter the following commands:

+    ```shell
+    toggle
+    keytocard
+    ```

+1. When prompted, move the signature key to the card (option 1).
+Optionally, move other subkeys, too.
+Encryption key (option 2) and Authentication key (option 3).

+1. Enter `quit` followed by `y (yes)` to save and exit.

+The GPG key is now stored on the Yubikey.
+The Yubikey will have to be plugged in to your computer when signing commits.

 ## Adding a GPG key to your account

 NOTE: **Note:**